Ludovic Sylvestre

 Ludovic Sylvestre (born 5 February 1984) is a French former professional footballer who played as a midfielder.
 He is the sporting director at Red Star.

-Club career
+Career

 Youth career

 Born in the commune of Le Blanc-Mesnil in Seine-Saint-Denis, as a youth, Sylvestre spent time at Clairefontaine football academy until 2000, Guingamp and then Strasbourg.

 Barcelona

 In 2005, he was signed by La Liga side Barcelona.
 Playing for B teams he made just two league appearances for Barça.
 His debut came on 13 May 2006 as a 64th-minute substitute in a 3–2 away defeat to Sevilla.
 His full debut, seven days later, was also his last appearance for the club, a 3–1 away defeat to Athletic Bilbao.

 Sparta Prague

 In 2006 Sylvestre moved to Czech First League side Sparta Prague.
 His debut came on 29 July 2006 in a 0–0 home draw with Kladno.
 His European debut came on 14 September in a 2–0 win away to Scottish Premier League side Hearts in the First round of the 2006–07 UEFA Cup.
 He went on to make a total on 19 appearances in the 2006–07 season as Sparta won the league.

 He started the 2007–08 season with Sparta Prague, making six appearances, before joining Viktoria Plzeň on loan in early 2008.
 He scored on his debut, a 2–0 home win over 1 FC Brno.
 He went on to make a total of 14 appearances, scoring one goal for Viktoria Plzeň that season.

 Sylvestre made a total of 25 league appearances as well as eight appearances in the UEFA Cup for Sparta.